 Cutter & Squidge’s fabulous Signature afternoon tea has been temporarily put on hold to welcome the limited edition Genie’s Cave Afternoon Tea.
 London’s favourite all-natural bakery has transformed its Secret Garden into a magical setting for a special afternoon tea experience, complete with genie’s lamp, precious treasures and ornate decoration.
 And this is definitely not your average, traditional High Tea experience… Tea begins with a ‘Genie’s Welcome’, followed by ‘Magic Carpet Cookies’ and other mysterious magical treats, while the bakery’s trademark Biskie has been transformed to contain a pearl and 24 carat gold.
 Be sure to try it before it sinks back into the sand… From £29.50 per person.
 Book here.

-The NYC export opened in London’s St James’s Market late last year, but this month it launches a Nordic Afternoon Tea.
+The NYC export opened in London’s St James’s Market late last year, but now it’s launched a Nordic Afternoon Tea.
 Expect an array of fika, open rye bread sandwiches and Swedish pastries including semla (cardamom buns), punsch-roll (crushed cookies and punsch liqueur with marzipan and chocolate) and delicious teas and Swedish coffees from Johan & Nystrom.
 From £27.50, Mon-Fri 3-5.30pm, weekends 3.30-6pm.

 Mad Hatter’s Afternoon Tea at Sanderson Hotel